Where are they now? Both Xls from Man Utd & City’s 2010 League Cup semi

 The Manchester derby was only Boyata’s third first-team appearance for City, but he was eventually named their young player of the season in 2009-10.

-The defender then found it increasingly hard to find a place in the squad at the Etihad and joined Celtic in 2015 before moving to Hertha Berlin in the summer.
+The defender then found it increasingly hard to find a place in the squad at the Etihad and joined Celtic in 2015 before moving to Hertha Berlin in 2019.

-Onouha left City in 2012 and after six years with QPR moved to America with Real Salt Lake in 2018.
+Onouha spent six years with QPR before moving to America with Real Salt Lake in 2018 but retired in November 2020.

 After signing from Real Sociedad in 2007, Garrido fell out of favour under Mark Hughes but was given another chance by Roberto Mancini.

-However, the left-back moved to Lazio in 2010 as Aleksandar Kolarov went in the other direction, and Garrido is currently playing for Real Union in the Spanish second division.
+However, the left-back moved to Lazio in 2010 as Aleksandar Kolarov went in the other direction, and Garrido is currently playing for Real Union in the Spanish third division.

 Kompany moved to City in 2008, and the defender – who started in midfield against United – became a vital part of their success over the next 11 years.